Maincloud is now LIVE! Get Maincloud Energy 90% off until we run out!

 Subscribe to queries

 SpacetimeDB is set up so that each client subscribes via SQL queries to some subset of the database, and is notified about changes only to that subset.
-For complex apps with large databases, judicious subscriptions can save each client significant network bandwidth, memory and computation compared.
+For complex apps with large databases, judicious subscriptions can save each client significant network bandwidth, memory and computation.
 For example, in BitCraft, each player's client subscribes only to the entities in the "chunk" of the world where that player currently resides, rather than the entire game world.
 Our app is much simpler than BitCraft, so we'll just subscribe to the whole database.

 To client/src/main.rs, add: